THE 16TH INTERNATIONAL GOTHIC ASSOCIATION (IGA) CONFERENCE

 Trinity College Dublin – a campus and a city long associated with legendary writers of Gothic and horror fiction such as Bram Stoker, Oscar Wilde, Charles Maturin, and J.S.
 Le Fanu – is delighted to welcome the IGA to Ireland for the organisation’s 16th international conference.

 - Dr Xavier Aldana Reyes, Manchester Metropolitan University

-Please note that you will need to be a registered member of the IGA to present at the conference. <http://www.internationalgothic.group.shef.ac.uk/join-the-iga/>
+IGA Membership: Please note that you will need to be a registered member of the IGA to present at the conference. <http://www.internationalgothic.group.shef.ac.uk/join-the-iga/>

-As of November 2021, we intend this conference to be an in-person, on-campus event.
-Delegates should also assume that a EU/UK Covid cert (or other verifiable proof of vaccination)) and photographic ID will be required to gain access to the TCD campus/conference events.
-Please keep in mind that the Covid-19 situation in Ireland (as elsewhere) is a rapidly evolving one.
-We will endeavour to update the IGA community about any impact that changes in the local Covid-19 outlook may have upon the final format of the conference as soon as possible should such a scenario arise.
+At present, we still intend this conference to be an in-person, on-campus event.
+However, please keep in mind that the Covid-19 situation in Ireland (as elsewhere) is a rapidly evolving one.
+We will endeavour to update the IGA community about any impact that changes in the Covid-19 outlook may have upon the final format of the conference as soon as possible should such a scenario arise.
 We also encourage delegates to regularly check in on the evolving level of Covid-19 restrictions in Ireland (particularly those related to international travel) in case the current, restriction-free situation changes in the coming months.

 This conference is in part generously supported by funding from the office of the Dean of Research, the Faculty of Arts, Humanities and Social Sciences (FAHSS), and Fáilte Ireland.
 We would also like to thank Dublin City Council/UNESCO City of Literature for their support.